 Study days offered focusing on the Psychology of Pregnancy and Birth, so that birth professionals can enhance care of women before, during and after birth:

 - Study days offered focusing on the Psychology of Pregnancy and Birth (see website for more details of dates and locations)

 - Team days for promoting normality and building resilience, £395 for a full day

 Workshops can also be hosted specifically designed with midwives in mind, to enhance skills and satisfaction.
 In-service training offered tailored to your service’s needs.
 This can be followed up with regular consultancy to maintain quality and staff motivation.
 For more information on the study days and other services offered, visit their website.

 UNICEF Baby Friendly Initiative

 UNICEF Baby Friendly Initiative offer courses designed for health professionals working in the UK healthcare system.
-See website for further details.
+See website for further details and events available.